5day4cast/coordinator/README.md

 # 5day4cast
-Holds the main web frontend for the MVP of fantasy weather
+Holds the MVP of fantasy weather